Data Centers in London

 Power Analysis

-Ontario’s power landscape is dominated by a mix of nuclear and hydroelectric generation, providing a highly stable baseline for critical infrastructure.
+Ontario’s power landscape is dominated by a mix of nuclear and hydroelectric generation, providing a stable baseline for critical infrastructure.

 Power Grid Reliability: The local grid is supported by a multi-substation architecture and a redundant provincial transmission network.
 It is a well-engineered system that handles the demands of both heavy manufacturing and high-density computing.